HOQST: Hamiltonian Open Quantum System Toolkit: SUPPLEMENTARY NOTE 2: ERROR ANALYSIS

 where $\rho_\mathrm{B}^{mn} = e^{n iD}\rho_\mathrm{B}e^{m iD}$ and $m,n \in \Bqty{-1,+1}$.
 To illustrate this point, let us consider one term in the 4th order expansion $\mathcal{I}_4(t)\tilde{\rho}(0)$:

 After substituting Eq.~\eqref{eq:rho_tilde_0-c} into the above expression and expanding the commutators, one term in the summation is

 where we use $+, -$ in the subscript instead of $+1, -1$ to simplify the notation.
-Thus, the next step is to calculate the average and two point correlation function under the new ``average'' operator~\eqref{eq:inhomogeneous_average}: \bes \ees Eq.~\eqref{eq:inhomogeneous_k1_k2} can be explicitly carried out using the following identities: \bes \ees and the Baker-Campbell-Hausdorff (BCH) formula
+Thus, the next step is to calculate the average and two point correlation function under the new ``average'' operator~\eqref{eq:inhomogeneous_average}: